 Inline skating is something you need to experience for yourself.
 In the early days we knew that we needed to make face to face contact with the people, so we could share the feeling of inline skating.
 We wanted to go out with our ambassadors and team to demonstrate what you could do on Rollerblade® inline skates.
 From the beginning we knew the social aspect combined with a healthy dose of action would give inline skaters a great feeling of freedom.

 Packed with a truck full of rental skates we were able to visit the local malls, town fairs or shops.
 The Truck was our showcase for product and demonstrated the possibilities of inline skating.
 Demos were done with a portable skatepark including half-pipe and a street course or with basics cones.
 We were able to get people moving on Rollerblade® inline skates in great numbers.
 Our instructors helped people choose the right pair of inline skates and could talk you through the basics of skating.

-The personal contact the community grew and grew, and in the mid 90’s inline skating was everywhere.
+The personal contact enabled the community to grow, and in the mid 90's inline skating was everywhere.
 Every sports channel and music channel on television showed this awesome new sport.
 A videogame was also released on the NES platform and there was even Barbie dolls with Rollerblade® inline skates on their feet.
 The sport of inline skating became very popular and so did the Rollerblade® brand.
 The most important result from days is that people were able to see what inline skating was all about first-hand.

 Fast forward to our digital age, and now the current situation with covid-19.
 It seems that it is all digitally driven.
 It is a fact that we mostly communicate by our digital media, with our ambassadors and athletes that talk with our fans over socials media and web TV.
 But we are happy to say that we still know the power of face to face contact.